GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 >	*NOTE*: if any ref from a single batch matches `replication.syncRefs`
 >	filter, all refs in that batch are going to be fetched synchronously as
 >	a single git fetch operation.

+>	*NOTE*: Should ref deletions over apply-object/HTTP, they will
+>	be attempted over fetch/HTTP endpoint only when `enableBatchedRefs` is
+>	enabled.
 >
 >	By default, true.